IssALX23/alx-higher_level_programming/0x08-python-more_classes/README.md

 	----rect_2 must be an instance of Rectangle, otherwise raise a TypeError exception with the message rect_2 must be an instance of Rectangle
 	----Returns rect_1 if both have the same area value

+	Task 9 A square is a rectangle
+		Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py)

+	--Class method def square(cls, size=0): that returns a new Rectangle instance with width == height == size